-How to make your own customized grow net.
+How to make your own customized grow net for your orchand.

 What is Grow Net and how it will improve your crop yields?Grow net is an equipment which gardeners make use of in supporting their plants and helping the plants to stand upright.
-It comprises of a five by five inches square and can be bought in various sizes.
-This net at the end stretches and is tied to some form of a frame in order to allow the vining plants to breed in an upward or vertical way rather than spreading everywhere.
+It comprises of a ten by ten inches square and can be bought in various sizes.
+This netting at the end stretches and is tied to some form of a frame in order to allow the vining plants to grow in an upward or vertical way rather than spreading everywhere on the ground.
 Making this net is not as hard as one may think, so let’s show you what you need if you decide to make yours instead of buying.
 Components for a grow netting It is important to note that the mentioned components are for a single construction.

 - 1 conduit coupling